psthomas/psthomas.github.io/_posts/2018-08-15-network-model.md

 2. The goals of the system.
 1. The mindset or paradigm out of which the system — its goals, power structure, rules, its culture — arises.

-What this list doesn't consider is that it's more difficult to intervene at higher levels -- influencing goals, mindsets and power distributions seems difficult.
-But many of the best options in the network above score well on this list.
+Many of the best options in the network above score well on this list.
 For example, global catastrophic risk (GCR) strategy is so effective because it increases concern about GCRs within academia and government.
 So it's influential through a combination of step #2 (changing the goals of the system) and step #1 (changing the mindset that the system arises from).

+What this list doesn't consider is that it's often more difficult to intervene at the higher levels of a system -- influencing goals, mindsets and power distributions seems hard.
+But the model does account for this because areas that are harder to influence will have smaller incoming differentials and elasticities.

 ## Conclusion

-I'm not sure how useful these models are for practical decision making, but I think they're a good reminder to consider indirect effects when trying to influence a complex system.
+I'm not sure how useful these models are for practical decision making but I think they're a good reminder to consider indirect effects when trying to influence a complex system.
 I also think they're useful for getting people to state their assumptions about the world in a way that's open to critique.
 In the future, I hope to make my own model incorporating areas like scientific research, other types of policy advocacy, and economic policy, so stay tuned.

 ## Appendix A: How it Works